cincospenguinos/WanderingRocks/README.md

 - [x] Movement is "cell-like," like in Pokemon
 - [x] Create a simple map of Salt Lake City
 - [x] Get the sprite to move in Salt Lake City
-- [ ] Create a little dialogue system
+- [x] Create a little dialogue system
-	- [ ] Dialogue tileset view exists
+	- [x] Dialogue tileset view exists
-	- [ ] On overlap of dialogue sprite dialogue menu appears
+	- [x] On overlap of dialogue sprite dialogue menu appears
-	- [ ] On spacebar with dialogue view shown dialogue menu starts up
+	- [x] On spacebar with dialogue view shown dialogue menu starts up
-	- [ ] Text of dialogue is displayed with a decent font
+	- [x] Text of dialogue is displayed with a decent font
-- [ ] Get walking animations to work for peoples
+- [x] Get walking animations to work for peoples
+- [x] Opening scene
+	- [x] Hitting spacebar allows you to continue
+	- [x] There is a tesseract (3x3 thing from tilemap that flickers and changes)
+- [ ] The timer
+	- [ ] There is a timer that shows how many minutes and seconds you have left to play
+	- [ ] The timer counts down to zero
+	- [ ] At zero, the game shuts down, showing the end screen
+- [ ] Music plays five seconds into the game scene
+- [ ] The game abruptly ends after two minutes
+- [x] End screen
+	- [x] Asks the player if they found what they were looking for
+	- [x] Plays the credits after five seconds
 - [ ] Create a whole bunch of vignettes
-	- [ ] Some sprite of me is in the game and dumps his whole life story on you, forcing you in a dialog space that is both very boring and very annoying
+	- [x] Some sprite of me is in the game and dumps his whole life story on you, forcing you in a dialog space that is both very boring and very annoying
 	- [ ] A pantsless schizophrenic who yells obscenities and gets stopped by the police
 	- [ ] A man fresh out of prison asking for money
 	- [ ] A car hits a pedestrian or cyclist